 When people who do not know about the subject think about investing in bitcoin they often back out because they say that “it’s very expensive” and they can not afford it.

-But one of the characteristics of Bitcoin is that it is divisible, so it is not necessary to acquire a complete unit of the cryptocurrency to invest in it, you can buy fractions.
+But one of the characteristics of BTC is that it is divisible, so it is not necessary to acquire a complete unit of the cryptocurrency to invest in it, you can buy fractions.

 The bitcoin as a currency consists of 100 million satoshi (minimum unit of bitcoin) per unit, an expression that constitutes its unit of measure, as much as the cents are to the dollar.